lenn0n/devGuide/frontend/nextjs-crash-course.md

     }

 Perfect!
 That's covered all we need in Pages Router (old).
 Now let's see how it will be achieved in App Router.
 By default, server components are default in App Router, you don't need to do anything just export your function and you are good to go.

 If you are then using hooks in your component, it wont work unless you remind nextjs that 'hey, this is a client component'.
 To achieve this, simply add:

     'use client';

-At the top of your file.
+at the top of your file.
 Simple as that!
+Please do remember that you can access all the PROPS returned from getServerSideProps and getStaticProps to your main JSX file. .. ( { name } ) => ...